High-speed rail in the United Kingdom: HSR promoters

 The recent interest in high-speed rail generated by the success of the CTRL has led to the formation of several companies and non-profit groups aiming to further the construction of domestic high-speed lines in Britain.
 The principal groups are:

 Greengauge 21

 Greengauge 21 is a non-profit group aiming to establish conventional high-speed wheel-on-rail technology as the mode of choice for new lines.
 The group has performed studies on routeing, environmental issues and the use of high-speed rail as an alternative to short-haul airlines.

-Currently it is proposing a new high-speed line between, at first, London and Birmingham.
-This is tentatively called High Speed Two.
+The group made recommendations that were incorporated into the planning of High Speed 2.

 Eleven cities campaign

 Eleven big cities announced a joint campaign for a high-speed rail network serving the entire of Great Britain on 9 September 2009.
 Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, Manchester, Newcastle, Nottingham and Sheffield stated as their goal that The campaign will be deliberately focused on the importance of building a whole network to link all our major economic centres together, not simply a sterile debate about where a first route should go.